pmusau17/pmusau17.github.io/about.md

 ---

 Hello!
+My name is Patrick Musau and I'm a Software Engineer at Google.
+I work on the Machine Learning Architecture and Performance Team which focuses on improving the performance and affordability of current and future AI applicaitons.
+It's a nice mix of performance modeling, workload characterization, and hardware/software co-design.

-My name is Patrick Musau and I'm a fourth year Electrical Engineering Ph.D.
-Student at the Institute of Software Integrated Systems at Vanderbilt University.
-My research is focused on problems related to ensuring that autonomous cyber-physical systems are safe and function as intended.
+Before google I earned my Ph.D.at the Institute of Software Integrated Systems at Vanderbilt University.
+My research was focused on problems related to ensuring that autonomous cyber-physical systems are safe and function as intended.
 Specifically its applying these techniques to a 1/10 scale autonomous remote controlled car as part of the [F1/10](http://f1tenth.org/) Autonomous racing competition, as well as the NSF Student [CPS Challenge](https://cps-vo.org/group/CPSchallenge).
 I'm also actively involved in Vanderbilt University's Entrepneurial ecosystem in an effort to translate promising ideas from the laboratory to the marketplace.

 Outside of work I love to read, be outside, and get lost in the [vibes](https://soundcloud.com/patrick-musau).
 <iframe allowtransparency="true" scrolling="no" frameborder="no" src="https://w.soundcloud.com/icon/?url=http%3A%2F%2Fsoundcloud.com%2Fpatrick-musau&color=orange_white&size=32" style="width: 32px; height: 32px;"></iframe>